 Job opportunities exist with repair shops, dealerships, fleet owners, and businesses performing specialized service work.
 Graduates typically start as entry level mechanics.
-With further education and/or experience, graduates can go on to specialize in an area such as rebuilding components, or they can advance to shop foreman or service manager.
+With further education and/or experience, graduates can go on to specialize in an area such as transmissions, drivability or alignments for example or advance to shop foreman or service manager.
 Several RCTC graduates have opened their own repair businesses.